andresgongora/synth-shell/README.md

 ### Configuration/customization
 You can configure your scripts by modifying the corresponding configuration files.
-In addition to said files, you can also find configuration examples in the following folders depending on how you installed **synth-shell**:
+You can find them, along example configuration files, in the following folders depending on how you installed **synth-shell**:

-* Current user only: `~/.config/synth-shell/`
+* Current-user only: `~/.config/synth-shell/`
 * System wide: `~/etc/synth-shell/`

 ### Uninstallation
-It's hard to say goodbye, but we had good times together, didn't we? :)
-Just run the setup script again as if to install it, but choose `uninstall` when prompted.
+Run the setup script again (like during the installation), but choose `uninstall` when prompted.